 Garmin continues to lead the triathlon segment, if you think of a triathlon watch you think of a Garmin watch.
 The dominance of the American brand in this segment is simply overwhelming, just take a look at any race transition to realize that Garmin is the most widely used brand in the sport.

 Performance wise it is the maximum that is available today, at the same level of the new 1,500€ Garmin MARQ Athlete and very close to the Fenix 6 Pro range (although these have been receiving small updates with new features).
 And that's in addition to including the novelties of these (music playback, wireless payments and full maps navigation) it also has the new training metrics that, honestly, I'm using now with a lot of.

-In fact, it could well be another recommendation as the best outdoors GPS watch, and if I don't include it is because you may prefer the somewhat more "rugged" and resistant design of the Fenix or Suunto.
+In fact, 1TP11 could be another of the recommendations as the best GPS watch for mountain, and if I do not include it is because you may prefer the more "rugged" and resistant design of the Fenix or Suunto.

 Personally, when I'm not testing any other GPS watch, it's the model that takes up my wrist (replacing the Forerunner 935), and of all the ones I have, it's my choice if I have to race.

 It is at the same level as the Fenix 5 range, but it is a much lighter watch due to the use of less noblematerials.
 Oh! and it has WiFi (that in the case of the Fenix 5 you have to go to the version with sapphire glass to have it) and does not suffer the problems of connectivity with external sensors that those have.